raditya1117/HoneyBadger/python-errors/article.md

 NameError: name 'greeting' is not defined
 ```

-### TypeError
+### Type error

-TypeError exceptions occur when an operation is applied to a value or variable of incompatible data type.
-For example, adding an integer and a string results in TypeError exception with the error message `TypeError: unsupported operand type(s) for +: 'int' and 'str'`, as shown below:
+The `TypeError` exceptions in Python occur when an operation is applied to a value or variable of incompatible data type.
+For example, adding an integer and a string results in `TypeError` exception with the error message `TypeError: unsupported operand type(s) for +: 'int' and 'str'`, as shown below:

 ```py
 x=10+"HoneyBadger"